Electricity (Suede song)

 "Electricity" is the first single from the album Head Music by Suede, released on 12 April 1999 via Nude Records.
 It reached number five on the UK Singles Chart and in Finland and Norway.
-It was also a top-20 hit in Iceland, Ireland, Spain and Sweden and reached number 39 in New Zealand.
+It was also a top-20 hit in Iceland, Ireland, Spain and Sweden and reached number 39 in New Zealand, becoming Suede's last charting single there.

 Background

 The band re-emerged with "Electricity" after nearly two years away from the public eye.
 For the first time, synthesizers are used as a primary part of a song, working in parallel with the distorted guitar as opposed to just providing backing.
 The single helped guide the band's new direction, as evident in the fact that synths were also heavily used on Head Music.
 According to the song's co-writer Neil Codling, it is "hard-edged, spiky and more like the last album than anything else on this one."
 According to singer Brett Anderson, it is just a "simple love song."
-On the choice of the album's lead single, he said: "it was either going to be this or ‘Savoir Faire’.
-There are about five singles on the album, so in the end I couldn’t really tell which one should be first.
+On the choice of the album's lead single, he said: "it was either going to be this or 'Savoir Faire'.
+There are about five singles on the album, so in the end I couldn't really tell which one should be first.
 It was pretty much flip a coin or roll some dice."
 However, there was in fact another contender for first single.
 Both "Electricity" and the title track "Head Music" were played to Sony A&R personnel around the world, who voted in favour of what they felt was the "safer" choice in "Electricity".
 The latter track ultimately was not chosen as a single from the album.
 "Electricity" was produced by Steve Osborne, "Popstar" and "See That Girl" were produced by Ben Hillier while "Waterloo" was produced by Bruce Lampcov.